-There’s no two ways about it, the British love their tea.
+There’s no two ways about it, Australians love their tea.
 It’s an institution.
-And according to this tea-loving nation, there’s only one ‘proper’ way to brew a classic British cuppa – and that’s with black tea and milk.
+And according to this tea-loving nation, there’s only one ‘proper’ way to brew a classic cuppa – and that’s with black tea and milk.

 The good news is, black tea is one of the simplest teas to make.
 But first you’ll need to choose which type of black tea you’d like to make.
-There’s a huge selection to choose from, but if you need a little help, here's a suggestion
+There’s a huge selection to choose from, but if you need a little help, here are a few suggestions:

 GETTING THE WATER RIGHT